 #4.
 You are persevering nature and anthropology for future generations

 We are all aware of the climate change issues facing our society.
-Natural burial is one way to personally ensure your death does not contribute carbon emissions.
+Natural burial is one way to personally ensure your death does not contribute to carbon emissions.
 Indeed, you can be helping the climate by adding to the growth of green areas and increasing oxygen emissions into our atmosphere.

 I also think an interesting change in anthropology that will arise from the huge shift to cremation.
 Especially when cremated remains are scattered or lost.
 How will future generations be able to trace and understand their ancestry?